valerioorfano/Get_Cleaning_data/README.md

 	test<-cbind(ytest,subjecttest,xtest)

 * **1	Merges the training and the test sets to create one data set.**
-*train and test data are merged together using rbind function*
+*Train and test data are merged together using rbind function*

 	data<-rbind(train,test)